Ambassadors and Founder

 Born in London, Damian is a keen explorer, trainee animal whisperer and inspired by just about everything from archaeology to cosmology.

-Dea founded Kids in Museums in 2003 and was its Director and then Creative Director until 2018.
+Dea founded Kids in Museums in 2003 and was its Director and then Creative Director until 2018 when she stood down from the organisation.
 She is passionate about advocating the importance of museums in providing experiences, opportunities and ambitions to young people.

 Dea is an award-winning writer and journalist, author of seven books including Serpent in Paradise, Off the Beaten Track and Three Centuries of Women Travellers (with the National Portrait Gallery).
 She is a contributor to the Guardian, Mail on Sunday and a wide range of national publications, as well as a regular commentator for the BBC.
 She is co-Director of TextWorkshop and Circus 250, and Creative Director of Many Rivers Films, an Emmy-nominated film company, making challenging dramas and documentaries.